nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 	* For example there is and exe file called "hello.exe" that takes a named command line input called `--name` and outputs the greeting
 	* python can interact with it using `commandWords = ["hello.exe", "--name", "James"]` and the output string would be "Hello James !!!"

+### Example 2 - Communicate with other languages over command line

 ### Video
 Video for this post can be found [here](https://youtu.be/nsVkTslyBcE)